Debra Dank for The Stella Shortlist

 ASTRID: That is the most beautiful description of someone reflecting on being a lifelong reader and then kind of becoming a writer and a public storyteller in that medium.
 When you look back on reading as a kid, what did you have in your swag with you?
 What are some of your favourite memories of the books themselves?

 DEBRA: All of the English children's literature, particularly the horse themed books.
 Christine Pullein-Thompson and Anna Sewell and all of those pieces of literature.
-And then the boys', the boys', inverted commas, the boys' literature, all of that adventure, storying, Adventure Island and Robinson Crusoe, because that was kind of reflective of my experience because I didn't live in those places that I read about when I read all of those horse stories, but I knew about adventure because my life seemed to be quite adventurous and kind of evolved then into a whole range of other pieces of literature.
+And then the boys' - with the boys' in inverted commas - all of that adventure, storying, Adventure Island and Robinson Crusoe, because that was kind of reflective of my experience because I didn't live in those places that I read about when I read all of those horse stories, but I knew about adventure because my life seemed to be quite adventurous and kind of evolved then into a whole range of other pieces of literature.
 I've studied classics and those sorts of things, and I've read, I've just read.
 I've read and read.
 Emily Dickinson poetry is just amazing.
 Ali Cobby Eckermann, Australian author, amazing poetry.

 ASTRID: One day someone might list your memoir in a list like that.
 For the listeners who may not yet have read We Come with This Place, can you introduce us to your memoir?